 Roger Atwood, author of Stealing History: Tomb Raiders, Smugglers, and the Looting of the Ancient World questions the integrity of Walters Art Museum’s Bourne Collection in a Chasing Aphrodite post.
 Atwood is also critical of the exhibit’s lack of information, presumably, because the objects were:

-all purchased from the cast ...
+all purchased from the cast of looters, dealers and ...

 UPDATE: $500 million worth of shipwreck loot remains property of Spain, court rules…again

 Odyssey Marine Exploration’s appeal of the court’s ruling that the 17 tons of silver and gold the salvage company dug up from the wreck of the Nuestra Senora de las Mercedes (known as “Black Swan”) was rejected by the court, reaffirming a ruling earlier this year that the Black Swan treasure is Spain’s “natural, legal patrimony.”
 Details of the case, involving what is “reputed to be the most valuable find in history,” was explored in a joint AIA/APA Annual Meeting workshop organized by SAFE, which included leading authorities from the archaeological and legal worlds.(MORE ...)

 Howard Carter and his discovery of King Tut’s tomb…what if?

 One of the easiest ways to think about the damaging effects of looting ancient sites is to consider what we stand to lose.
 Or simply put: what if?

 In celebration of Howard Carter’s 138th birthday and his discovery of the tomb of Tutankhamun in 1922, a most important point should not be forgotten: what we now know about the young king would be impossible had tomb robbers found the coffin first.